digitalniweb/website-content-change-notifier/README.md

     -   temporary info is printed in opened terminal which runs the app
     -   values are saved in `sqlite db` (For manual changes to database I am using vscode plugin: `SQLite3 Editor`)

+You can get notified about anything, not just from scraped content.
+You can create custom notifiers and use APIs like in `app/customCheckers/checkBtcBelowPrice.ts`

 <h2>Usage</h2>

 Using node 24+ with types striping - no need to compile the project